-A high-impact speaker, Maddy has addressed more than 300,000 business and social service leaders worldwide, including the American Society on Aging, Allegiance Healthcare, Allstate Insurance, Blue Cross of California, Chevron, Direct Marketing Association, Fidelity Investments, Lincoln Financial, LPL Financial, National Association of Educators, the Network of Executive Women, and the World Future Society.
+Maddy is the author of Influence: How Women’s Soaring Economic Power Will Transform Our World for the Better; Cycles: How We Will Live, Work, and Buy, and co-author of an illustrated children’s book on personal reinvention, Gideon’s Dream: A Tale of New Beginnings.
+Her books have been translated into five foreign languages and continue to make an impact worldwide.
+A highly sought-after speaker, Maddy has addressed more than 300,000 business and social service leaders worldwide, and organizations including the American Society on Aging, Allstate Insurance, Blue Cross/Blue Shield, Chevron, Direct Marketing Association, Fidelity Investments, Lincoln Financial, National Association of Educators, the Network of Executive Women, and The World Future Society.

-Maddy has been regularly featured in prominent media, including Bloomberg Businessweek, Forbes, Newsweek, Time, U.S. News & World Report, Fox Business News, CNBC, and NPR.
-She is a contributor to the Wall Street Journal’s Retirement Expert Panel, The Huffington Post, thirdage.com, and caring.com.
+She is regularly featured in prominent national media, including Bloomberg Businessweek, Forbes, Newsweek, Time, U.S. News & World Report, Fox Business News, CNBC, and NPR.
+She is an ongoing contributor to the Wall Street Journal’s Retirement Expert Panel where she had the top wealth-management expert post for 2017 based on reader traffic.
+She also regularly contributes to The Huffington Post, thirdage.com, and caring.com.